 Project interventions would have an impact on gender mainstreaming, where the involvement of women for various activities on the achievement of outputs are concerned, with a minimum 30% participation of women.
-The activities of women' integration in the post-harvest management to marketing of forest-food products in the watershed upstream, such as palm sugar management, environmentally friendly honey harvesting and honey packaging, breadfruit development through planting and processing into breadfruit chips, development upland rice through agroforestry model, addition of quality of coffee.
-Optimizing their performance in managing coastal resources and food diversification to be creative effort in the watershed downstream, such as seaweed management and gelatinous seaweed chips, fish processing into shredded fish, and processing plastic waste into handicraft products that have economic value, as well as fruit from mangrove to be used as food products.
+The activities of women' integration in the post-harvest management to marketing of forest-food products in the watershed upstream, such as processing of sugar, honey, breadfruit, and gogo rice into economically valuable products that would help boost the economy.
+As well as optimizing their performance in managing coastal resources and food diversification to be creative effort in the watershed downstream, such as seaweed processing, mangrove products to be economically valuable products.
 Marginalized communities and low income would be boosted their capacity to be an actor in the project activities, so the impact to them would be felt directly and more real.